Scott Shephard: Career

 In November 2017, Shephard founded his own boutique record label, So, Let's Talk Ltd. The label's relationships with its artists run deep, with Pras Michel of the Fugees being the first artist to sign a deal, resulting in the release of a collaboration single with Exeter-based band The Loft Club.
 The label has released music by East 17, Lisa Loeb, Alexander O’Neal, David Zowie, Roachford, H-Town and Snoop Dogg.
 In 2018, Shephard had offers from major distributors to distribute the label.
 He decided to stay independent, secured a distribution deal with Stem, and the first release in March 2018, a debut single by British singer Osborne entitled Complete (Lucky Rose Remix), surpassed 15 million streams across platforms by March 2019, amassing over 10 million streams on Spotify alone.
 So, Let's Talk soon began upstreaming artists to major labels such as Universal Music Group, and according to music analytics website Songstats, as of 2022 its independent catalogue had exceeded 50 million streams on digital music stores and 500 million plays on TikTok.
 In 2023, So, Let’s Talk had two independent singles reach the US Billboard charts; on 16 September 2023, Strokey Doke by American R&B group H-Town reached number 26 on the Billboard Adult R&B Songs chart, and on 21 October 2023, Pac Man by Shazam Conner & Justin Novak entered the US Billboard Dance/Electronic Digital Song Sales chart at number 4.
 Both singles also reached number 1 on the US iTunes chart.
+By 2026, the label had achieved over 1 billion TikTok views, hundreds of millions of global streams, over 20 hits on the UK Dance Charts, and 8 hit singles on the Billboard charts and UK Official Charts.
+The labels catalog spent over 50 weeks on the Billboard charts.

 On 23 January 2021, Shephard was interviewed by Sarah Gosling on BBC Music Introducing In The South West.
 It was later made available on BBC Sounds as a programme called Record label advice with Scott Shephard from So Let's Talk.